 Afghanistan’s reliance on physical cash shipments (primarily from the United States) is yet another aspect of the country’s high dependence on funds from international institutions and donors.

-In the years after the fall of the first Taliban regime through the summer of 2021, Da Afghanistan Bank (DAB), the country’s central bank, was the leading Management and control of cash in circulation. organization in the country, “bringing cash in from a province or sending it out, […] based on the risks seen in that province,” according to Ajmal Ahmady, governor of the DAB until the fall of Kabul on August 15.
+In the years after the fall of the first Taliban regime through the summer of 2021, Da Afghanistan Bank (DAB), the country’s central bank, was the leading Management and control of cash in circulation.
+More organization in the country, distributing cash to commercial banks and government agencies, “bringing cash in from a province or sending it out, […] based on the risks seen in that province,” according to Ajmal Ahmady, governor of the DAB until the fall of Kabul on August 15.

 As the Taliban increased their hold over Afghan territory, the DAB “would try to bring in all the cash to the center.
 We were worried about dollars because we get supplied internationally.
 And so, that was a key concern of our international partners.
 So any place where the Taliban came close to it, we made sure that we withdrew dollars and tried to repatriate most of the Afghanis as well,” said Ahmady.